Improved Regularization and Robustness for Fine-tuning in Neural Networks: Our Proposed Approaches

 \textbf{Self label-correction.} We propose a label correction step to augment the number of correct labels.
 We leverage the discriminating power of a network during the early phase and correct data points for which the model has high confidence.
 Concretely, let $\bm{p_i}$ be the prediction of the $i$-th data point.
 Given a confidence threshold $p_t$ at epoch $t$, if $\max(\bm{p_i}) \geq p_t$ and $\arg \max({\bm{p_i}}) \neq \tilde{y}^{(t)}_i$, we identify data point $i$ as noisy and relabel it to Figure \ref{fig:label_correction} illustrates the precision of this step.
 We define precision as the number of correctly relabeled data points divided by the total number of data points whose labels are relabeled.
 We observe that precision is high at the beginning (around $60\%$) and gradually decreases in later epochs.
-Moreover, we find precision increases with regularization.
+Moreover, we find that precision increases with regularization.
 This suggests an intricate interaction between regularization and self-labeling during fine-tuning.
 We elaborate on the role of regularization in label correction by looking at the number of relabeled data points in Section \ref{sec:ablation_study}.

-\textbf{Self label-reweighting.} We incorporate a soft data removal step to prevent the model from overfitting to noisy labels.
+\textbf{Self-label-reweighting.} We incorporate a soft data removal step to prevent the model from overfitting to noisy labels.
 We identify data points as noisy if their loss values are large and thus down-weight them during training.
-The model will prioritize data points with correct labels in its gradient by assigning smaller weights to large-loss data points.
+The model will prioritize data points with correct labels in its gradient by assigning smaller weights to data points with large losses.
 More precisely, given a data point $(x^{(t)}_i, \tilde{y}^{(t)}_i)$, we reweight it by $\omega_i = \exp(-\ell(f_W(x^{(t)}_i), \tilde{y}^{(t)}_i)/\tau)$ where $\tau$ is a temperature parameter.
 In the implementation, we normalize the weights of every data point in every mini-batch $B$:

 Figure \ref{fig:label_removal} compares the average weight of data points with the correct label to data points with an incorrect label.
-We find that with our reweighting scheme, the average weight of incorrectly labeled data points is much lower than the average weight of correctly labeled data points.
+We find that, with our reweighting scheme, the average weight of incorrectly labeled data points is significantly lower than that of correctly labeled data points.
 Thus, the reweighting scheme expands the gradient of correctly labeled data points, thus reducing the fraction of noisy data points in the training set.

 The pseudo-code for our final approach, which combines both layer-wise regularization and self-labeling, is presented in Algorithm \ref{alg:rnc}.